Skip to content

 This contact page uses two sections.
 The above-the-fold area contains a title, text and a simple contact form.
 And Survicate uses the below-the-fold area as another opportunity to get you on board, explaining the three-step process with call-to-action (CTA) buttons.

-Note: Use a simple “sales” element on your contact page.
+What stands out: Use a simple “sales” element on your contact page.

 Don’t miss peeking at our list of the best Webflow websites.

-12. Glossier
+10. Glossier

 Built with: Shopify